jonggi/jonggi.github.io/index.md

 In my recent projects, I explored the challenges of identifying errors from speech recognizer and conducted user studies to facilitate machine teaching with a teachable object recognizer for non-experts.

-** I will join the Department of Computer Science at Stevens Institute of Technology as an assistant professor in January, 2023.
+<b> I will join the Department of Computer Science at Stevens Institute of Technology as an assistant professor in January, 2023.
 I am looking for PhD students who are interested in Human-Computer Interaction, Machine Learning, or Accessibility.
-Please send an email to me if you are looking for a PhD position! **
+Please send an email to me if you are looking for a PhD position! </b>

 <!--
 PhD candidate in [Computer Science Department](http://cs.umd.edu/) at [University of Maryland, College Park](http://www.umd.edu),